Île rurale fleuve champs vergers campagne paysage

 Île d'Orléans

-Crossing the Île d'Orléans bridge from Quebec City feels like stepping back in time.
-17th-century Canadian houses, orchards sloping down to the river, roadside strawberry stands: Île d'Orléans is rural and gastronomic Quebec in its purest form, twenty minutes from Old Quebec.
+Crossing the Île d'Orléans bridge from Quebec feels like stepping back in time.
+The 17th-century Canadian houses, orchards descending to the river, roadside strawberry stands: Île d'Orléans is rural and gastronomic Quebec in its purest form, just twenty minutes from Old Quebec.

 Plan the tour

-The island tour is 67 km long and can be comfortably done by car in one day, with many gourmet and cultural stops.
+The island tour is 67 km and can be done by car in a comfortable day, with many gourmet and cultural stops.

 Each with its own character

-Île d'Orléans comprises six municipalities, each with its church, producers, and distinct personality.
+Île d'Orléans includes six municipalities, each with its church, producers, and distinct personality.

 ❖ Village 1